Making Maps with Cartopy

 …, but this doesn’t look that appealing.
 Or, let’s just make a subjective remark: it doesn’t seem publication-worthy. :)

-Also, note that there is (objectively) noticable distortion in the tripole region, i.e., north of 65°N. (For example, with the current plate-tectonics configuration, Canada does not touches the North Pole as the figure might imply.)
+Also, note that there is (objectively) noticable distortion in the Arctic ocean, i.e., north of 65°N. (For example, with the current plate-tectonics configuration, Canada does not touch the North Pole as the figure might imply.)

 Using Cartopy